DCC-EX/mkdocs-test/docs/installer/1-installer.md

 [macOS](download-mac.md){ .md-button }
 [Linux x64](download-linux.md){ .md-button }

-Note there is no support for EX-Installer on Windows 7, nor 32 bit operating systems such as Windows x32 or RaspberryPi OS.
+**NOTE:** There is no support for EX-Installer on Windows 7, nor 32 bit operating systems such as Windows x32 or RaspberryPi OS.

 ## Alternatives to the EX-Installer